Aersaud/YOLOL/Dev/Waypoint System/README.md

 5. Look for `ship_blueprints` double click to enter that folder.
 6. Put the downloaded file INTO the `ship_blueprints` folder.
 7. You **MUST** RENAME the file 1 number higher than the other files in the folder.
     - For example if you highest number in the folder is `ship_17593` then you MUST rename this file `ship_17594` (notice the 4 is 1 higher than the 3).
 This will place the blueprint in your AUTOSAVE list.
 8. Load up the AUTOSAVE in the SSC and SAVE it as a new BLUEPRINT if you wish to spawn it In-Game or Save it as a MODULE if you wish to install the system on your ship within the SSC.

-**These blueprints have all the YOLOL chips and Memory Chips already loaded up and ready for use.
-Simply just bolt down the racks run a power cable and put the Text Displays/Buttons in your cockpit.**

-**THE SYSTEM WILL HAVE ENCRYPTION ENABLED BY DEFAULT.** If you do not wish to use encryption please set `En=0` in all applicable chips (`eWPC, eWPHUDS, eWPE`), this is always located on the first line.
+**THE SYSTEM WILL HAVE ENCRYPTION ENABLED BY DEFAULT.** If you do not wish to use encryption please set `En=0` in all applicable chips (`eWPC, eWPHUDS, eWPE`), this is always located on the first line of each applicable chip.

 ## Manual/ In-Game Installation Instructions [Hard Way]

 *Please refer to the pictures for assistance on field names, and values.
 These pictures WILL ALWAYS be up-to-date*

--  **THE SYSTEM WILL HAVE ENCRYPTION ENABLED BY DEFAULT.** If you do not wish to use encryption please set `En=0` in all applicable chips (`eWPC, eWPHUDS, eWPE`), this is always located on the first line.
+-  **THE SYSTEM WILL HAVE ENCRYPTION ENABLED BY DEFAULT.** If you do not wish to use encryption please set `En=0` in all applicable chips (`eWPC, eWPHUDS, eWPE`), this is always located on the first line of each applicable chip.
 - This system requires 5 Advanced YOLOL chips AND 5 Memory Chips.
 - Copy/Insert the code for your appropriate Navigation System into the YOLOL chips.
 - Rename the `Chipwait` on `eWPC` to `eWPC` and set the value to `-1`.